What Is Aniracetam?

 Aniracetam is a nootropic (nootropics are also known as “smart drugs” or “brain boosters”) belonging to the racetam class of drugs.
 In fact, it was one of the first effective drugs in its class to hit the mainstream market and has been used (and studied) extensively ever since.
 With no recreational effects, it sets itself apart from other non-prescription, non-over-the-counter drugs through positive effects on one’s mental and emotional state, as well as its ability to significantly better one’s cognition through increased memory, performance on tests and quick thinking/judgment.

 Use For Anxiety

 As with any other medication, it may not eliminate anxiety completely, though many users report it to have positive effects on their anxiety levels.
-Aniracetem can be a good addition to a proper treatment plan in treating anxiety.
+Aniracetam can be a good addition to a proper treatment plan in treating anxiety.
 Coupled with certain therapies, or even on its own to a degree, users may find a significant increase in their quality of life due to the drug’s anti-anxiety properties.
-Aniracetam UK laws now put the drug as entirely legal, and is no longer needed by prescription.
+Aniracetam U.K. laws now classify the drug as entirely legal and it can be obtained without needing a prescription.

 Use As A Sleep Aid

 Aniracetam can be used as a sleep aid, but not in the traditional sense.
 User’s taking the drug right before bedtime may find it to have the opposite effect they were hoping for.
 Aniracetam is different in that, when used as a sleep aid, it should be taken much earlier in the day than a traditional sleeping pill.